-Presenters Andrea Gilbert and William Drumright from Monrose Community College explained how they redesigned their course rubric to better align with student outcomes as well as capture measurable data.
+Presenters Andrea Gilbert and William Drumright from Monrose Community College explained how they redesigned their course rubrics to better align with student outcomes as well as capture measurable data.
 This was all done in Blackboard.

 One of the things we are experimenting with at SUNY JCC is using Blackboard goals and outcomes to capture learning results across different courses.
-This presentation fit in neatly with that objective.
+This presentation fits in neatly with that objective.
 Here is a copy of their presentation and my notes.

 The presenters began by explaining that their course had 6 modules and each module had quizzes and discussions.
 They outlined their goals for the change:

 - Timely and constructive feedback

 - Rubrics provide guidance for discussions

 With the original rubric, they had difficulty distinguishing grades between posts.
 They needed an easier way to provide feedback.

 When creating the new rubric, they also changed parts of the course.
 Specifically, they had to create separate discussions for each module.
 Therefore, students had to submit in each forum.
 This resulted in separate issues: students were confused where to post and separate discussions broke up the flow of the discussion.